Idlib: Syrian civil war and HTS takeover

 During the uprising since 2011, Idlib was the focus of protests and fighting in the early phase of the Syrian war.
 As the uprising descended into armed conflict, Idlib became the focus of a rebel campaign, which temporarily captured the city and the governorate before a government offensive in April 2012.
 After this, government forces retook the city and the rebel-controlled province after a month of fighting before the attempted enforcement of the ceasefire proposed by Kofi Annan.
 After the 2015 Idlib offensive in March, the rebel alliance Army of Conquest, led by the al-Nusra Front and Ahrar al-Sham, succeeded in the Second Battle of Idlib and captured the city, as well as besieging the Shi'a-majority towns of Al-Fu'ah and Kafriya to the north of Idlib city.
 In April 2015, the interim seat of the Syrian opposition's Syrian Interim Government was proposed to be Idlib, in Idlib Governorate.
 On 23 July 2017, Tahrir al-Sham, the successor to the al-Nusra Front, expelled the remaining forces of Ahrar al-Sham from Idlib, capturing the entire city and bringing it under the control of the Syrian Salvation Government.

-On 17 September 2018, Russian President Vladimir Putin and Turkish President Tayyip Erdogan announced an agreement to establish a demilitarized buffer zone in Syria's Idlib province, intended to separate Syrian government forces from rebel factions.
+On 17 September 2018, Russian President Vladimir Putin and Turkish President Tayyip Erdoğan announced an agreement to establish a demilitarized buffer zone in Syria's Idlib province, intended to separate Syrian government forces from rebel factions.
 Under the agreement, Turkish and Russian troops would patrol the zone to ensure compliance.
 Putin stated that all heavy weaponry would be removed from the area and that radical rebel groups, such as the Nusra Front, must withdraw.
 The buffer zone was set to be operational by October 15, 2018.

 Climate

-Köppen-Geiger climate classification system classifies its climate as hot-summer Mediterranean (Csa).
+Köppen climate classification system classifies its climate as hot-summer Mediterranean (Csa).
 Summers are hot and rainless, while winters are rainy and cool.

 The all-time record high temperature was 44 C on June 16, 2012.